-Mental models are how we understand the world.
-For example, velocity is a mental model that helps you understand that speed and direction both matter.
-Reciprocity is a mental model that helps you understand how going positive and going first can make a big difference.
-Margin of Safety is a mental model that helps you understand things don’t always go as planned.
+Mental models help us understand the world.
+For example, velocity is a mental model that helps you understand that both speed and direction matter.
+Reciprocity is a mental model that helps you understand how going positive and going first gets the world to do most of the work for you.
+Margin of Safety is a mental model that helps you understand that things don’t always go as planned.
 Relativity is a mental model that shows us we have blind spots and how a different vantage point can change everything.
 The list goes on.

 In life and business, the person with the fewest blind spots wins.